oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

 **<details><summary>Task 3 - Configure connectivity from ZDM host to Source and Target DB sytem </summary>**
 <p>

-1. Add Source and Target Database Details
+1. Add Source and Target Database Details.

    We have to first collect Source and Target Private IP and FQDN from the console.

    a.
 Navigate to Source Database Compute instance.

+   Click the Navigation Menu in the upper left, navigate to Compute and then select Instances.

    ![ss1](./images/nav_compute.png)